awsdocs/amazon-vpc-user-guide/doc_source/vpc-subnets-commands-example-ipv6.md

    aws ec2 run-instances --image-id ami-0de53d8956e8dcf80 --count 1 --instance-type t2.micro --key-name MyKeyPair --security-group-ids sg-e1fb8c9a --subnet-id subnet-b46032ec
    ```
 **Note**
 In this example, the AMI is an Amazon Linux AMI in the US East \(N\.
-Virginia\) region\.
-If you're in a different region, you need the AMI ID for a suitable AMI in your region\.
-For more information, see [Finding a Linux AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+Virginia\) Region\.
+If you're in a different Region, you need the AMI ID for a suitable AMI in your Region\.
+For more information, see [Find a Linux AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 1. Your instance must be in the `running` state in order to connect to it\.
 Describe your instance and confirm its state, and take note of its IPv6 address\.